A short proof of Kahn-Kalai conjecture: Abstract

 \section{Abstract}

 In a recent paper, Park and Pham famously proved Kahn-Kalai conjecture.
-In this notes, we simplify their proof, using an induction to replace the original analysis.
-This reduces the proof to one page and from the argument it is also easy to read that one can set the constant $K$ in the conjecture be $\approx 3.998$, which could be the best value under the current method.
-Our argument also applies to the $\epsilon$-version of Park-Pham result, studied by Bell.
+In this note, we simplify their proof, using an induction to replace the original analysis.
+This reduces the proof to one page and from the argument it is also easy to read that one can set the constant $K$ in the conjecture to $\approx 3.998$, which could be the best value under the current method.
+Our argument also applies to the $\epsilon$-version of the Park-Pham result, studied by Bell.

-\section{introduction}
+\section{Introduction}